Toasted bread stacked with all sorts of glorious things — who doesn’t love that? Here are some of the best restaurants for sandwiches in Shanghai.

 Address: 6/F, 282 Huaihai Zhong Lu, near Huangpi Nan Lu 淮海中路282号雅诗阁公寓6楼, 近黄陂南路

-Highline is my go-to brunch spot.
+Highline is one of my favorite restaurants in Shanghai.
+It’s also my go-to brunch spot.
 It’s an upscale American restaurant with an expansive outdoor terrace, great playlist, and a menu that’s always rotating.
 Come brunch time, I usually opt for sandwiches to share in between the eggy mains.

 The Philly Cheesesteak (¥158) is a heart attack on a plate, but in a good way, of course.
 It is made with slices of M5 ribeye, roasted peppers and onions, American and provolone cheese, and is served on a toasted baguette.
 It’s a sadistic portion for one, an agreeable serving for two to share.
 Comes with fries or salad, and a tiny cup of pickles.